Muntinlupa: Music

 Since 2017, the site of Karpos' Wanderland Music and Arts Festival has been hosted annually in Muntinlupa.
 The location of this venue is in the Filinvest City Events Grounds, situated in the heart of the Alabang district.
 The event hosts various bands, that range from international to homegrown artists, and live art performances.

 Muntinlupa is also home to 19 East, a premier live music venue that features the country's top artists.
 Gigs usually occur on a daily basis, suggesting that any given day would guarantee customers a lively experience.

 Public utilities

 Electricity

 The sole distributor of electricity in Metro Manila is the Manila Electric Company, also known as Meralco.

 The de-commissioned Sucat Thermal Power Plant is located at Sucat.

 Water and sewage

 Water in Muntinlupa is provided by Maynilad Water Services (also known as Maynilad), which also serves western Metro Manila and some parts of Cavite.
 It is one of the two concessionaires that provide water to Metro Manila in the Philippines; the other one is Manila Water which serves the eastern Metro Manila.

+Laguna Lake Drinking Water Treatment Plant

+On December 15, 2023, President Bongbong Marcos, assisted by Maynilad president and CEO Ramoncito Fernandez, MWSS administrator, Leonor Cleofas and Manuel Pangilinan inaugurated MWSS’ Poblacion Water Treatment Plant in Muntinlupa.
+The operation and maintenance of the Laguna Lake Drinking Water Treatment Plant was awarded by MWS to Acciona, CEO José Díaz-Caneja, and D.M Consulting Inc.-DMCI Holdings, Inc. It woiuld process 150 e6L of drinking water a day from Laguna de Bay.
+On April 15, 2024, it won the “Water Project of the Year” in the London Global Water Awards by Global Water Summit.

+Maynilad has also 2 water purifier plants in Barangay Putatan, drawing water also from Laguna de Bay Lake and producing 300 e6L of water per day for south clients.